 - Place the saucepan over medium heat and bring to a boil, stirring occasionally.
 Cook until the mixture thickens.
-Do no worry about lumps.
+Do not worry about lumps.
 We'll take care of that in a minute.

-- Place the silken tofu, 2 tablespoons Earth Balance margarine, and nutritional yeast flakes in a food processor.
+- Place the silken tofu, 2 tablespoons vegan butter, and nutritional yeast flakes in a food processor.
 Pulse for several seconds until the mixture becomes very smooth.
-It may be necessary to remove the lid and push some of the contents down to the bottom and then pulse again.
+Remove the lid and push some of the contents down to the bottom and then pulse again.
 Add the pudding mixture to the food processor and pulse again until all the ingredients are combined and any lumps that may have formed while cooking are gone.
 Set this aside and allow it to cool a little.